-The list is a 'proper' list: one that ends in [] and tail is filled with []
+The list is a 'proper' list: one that ends in the list terminator constant and tail is filled with the terminator constant.

 PL\PARTIAL\LIST

 The list is a 'partial' list: one that ends in a variable and tail is a reference to this variable.